|

 Echinococcus infections are harder to diagnose than the tapeworm

 caused by fleas because the segments are small and not readily seen.
+How are the tapeworms

+treated?
 Treatment is simple and,

 fortunately, very effective.
 A drug which kills tapeworms is given,